Midnight Marauders: Retrospect

-John Bush of AllMusic praised the album for being "impeccably produced", "artistically adept" and "lyrically inventive."
+John Bush of AllMusic praised the album for being "impeccably produced", "artistically adept," and "lyrically inventive."
 Bush also stated that it cemented the group's status as "alternative rap's prime sound merchants" and hailed them as "authors of the most original style since the Bomb Squad first exploded on wax."
+Stereo Williams of The Daily Beast credited the album's "jazzy boom bap" with exerting a "lasting impact on the group’s legacy—and on Black music of the next 30 years."
 In Oliver Wang's book Classic Material: The Hip-Hop Album Guide, writer Joseph Patel noted how the album helped unify hip hop in the early 1990s:

 Writing in The New Rolling Stone Album Guide, Mac Randall wrote that it "certainly doesn't skimp on the funk."
 For About.com's 10 Essential Hip-Hop Albums, where the album was ranked seventh, writer Henry Adaso declared, "No other album showcased this amalgamation of jazz, soul, and rap better."
 Steve Juon of RapReviews.com lauded its "unparalleled level" of "lyrical brilliance by both Tip and Phife."
 It was ranked number 75 on Pitchfork's list of the Top 100 Favorite Records of the 1990s, with Rollie Pemberton stating that the group "produced a jazz-hop clinic that finds itself equal parts Pete Rock, Buckshot and Diamond D."

 Accolades

-Since its release, Midnight Marauders has been included on several "best of" lists compiled by music writers and journalists.
-The following information is adapted from Acclaimed Music.